Earn College Credit While You Work

 Calculating Work Hours and Units/Credits

-Work hours must be completed within the semester's start and end dates.
-Late start courses (12-week session) are available.
+The following hours must be completed within the course session start and end dates.
+Units/Credits are determined as followed for paid or unpaid positions:

 How Many Hours Can You Commit to Work/Intern?

-Students must determine how many hours they are able to work or intern during the semester/session before selecting how many units/credits to enroll via Self Service.
-Use the table below to guide you.
+Students must determine how many hours they are able to work/intern/volunteer during the enrollment session before selecting how many units/credits to enroll via Self Service.
+Use the table below for guidance.

 If you are actively seeking an internship, consider your school schedule and time-management skills, along with the agency needs to determine how many hours you can commit to an internship.